microsoft/playwright/docs/src/debug-intro-js.md

 title: "Debugging Tests"
 ---

 Since Playwright runs in Node.js, you can debug it with your debugger of choice e.g. inside your IDE.
 Playwright comes with the Playwright Inspector which allows you to step through Playwright API calls, see their debug logs and explore [selectors](./selectors.md).
-You can also use [Browser Developer Tools](./debug.md#browser-developer-tools) to debug your scripts.

 ## Playwright Inspector

 We recommend using `--debug` to open the Playwright Inspector and debug your tests.
-Alternatively can also use [PWDEBUG](./debug.md#PWDEBUG) or [page.pause](./debug.md#page.pause) to open the Playwright Inspector and debug.
+However there are other ways including with [Browser Developer Tools](./debug.md#browser-developer-tools), [PWDEBUG](./debug.md#PWDEBUG), and [page.pause](./debug.md#page.pause)

 - Debugging all tests: